rust-lang/book/second-edition/src/appendix-04-macros.md

 Metaprogramming is useful to reduce the amount of code you have to write and maintain, which is also one of the roles of functions.
-However, macros have some additional powers that functions don't have.
+However, macros have some additional powers that functions don't have, as we discussed in Chapter 1.
 A function signature has to declare the number and type of parameters the function has.
 Macros can take a variable number of parameters: we can call `println!("hello")` with one argument, or `println!("hello {}", name)` with two arguments.
 Also, macros are expanded before the compiler interprets the meaning of the code, so a macro can, for example, implement a trait on a given type, whereas a function can't because a function gets called at runtime and a trait needs to be implemented at compile time.

 The downside to implementing a macro rather than a function is that macro definitions are more complex than function definitions.
 You're writing Rust